othermedia/js-handbook/functional-programming.md

 > \[f(x<sub>1</sub>), f(x<sub>2</sub>), ..., f(x<sub>n-1</sub>),
 > f(x<sub>n</sub>)\]

-`Map` is an example of a higher-order function---a function that takes another function as an argument.
+`Map` is an example of a higher-order function--a function that takes another function as an argument.